ryanofori/Rapptr-Challange/README.md

 - Show us you can add Cocoapods to this project.
 We will allow the use of one single pod.

 Good luck!

+## How to run
+1. Download or clone to the project

+2. Open the Rapptr iOS Test.xcodeproj file

+3. Press the run (play) button or you can run it on your simulator

+Showcase